milospjanic/rnaSeqFPro/README.md

 # Build STAR
 make STAR

-# To include STAR-Fusion
-git submodule update --init --recursive

-# If you have a TeX environment, you may like to build the documentation
+# If you have a TeX environment, build the documentation
 make manual
 </pre>